lcobucci/jwt/docs/rotating-keys.md

 ## The challenges

-After rotating keys, apps will likely receive requests with tokens issues with the previous key.
+After rotating keys, apps will likely receive requests with tokens issued with the previous key.
 If the key rotation of an app is done with a "hard cut", requests with non-expired tokens issued with the old key **will fail**!

 Imagine if you were the user who logged in just before a key rotation on that kind of app, you'd probably have to log in again!